 Hong Kong and Mainland China’s FTA

-Hong Kong’s FTA with mainland China is known as the Closer Economic Partnership Agreement (CEPA).
+Also, Hong Kong’s FTA with mainland China is known as the Closer Economic Partnership Agreement (CEPA).
 As noted, it is Hong Kong’s first FTA.
 The CEPA is comprised of four different agreements.
 These agreements relate to trade in goods, trade in services, investment, and economic and technical cooperation.
-The CEPA has gradually reduced or eliminated all tariffs and non-tariff barriers related to trade of goods between Hong Kong and mainland China.
+The CEPA has gradually reduced or eliminated all tariffs and non-tariff barriers related to the trade of goods between Hong Kong and mainland China.
 It has also served to liberalize trade by reducing or eliminating all previously existing discriminatory measures.

 The CEPA has done much to facilitate trade activity between Hong Kong and mainland China.
 Today, most of Hong Kong’s imports are from mainland China and most of its exports are sent there.
 Just over 54% of its exports are sent to mainland China, while almost 45% of the goods imported into Hong Kong originate from the mainland.